No goals and no assists in 21 games - What has happened to Lemar at Atletico Madrid? | Goal.com

 Indeed, in 945 minutes of competitive action this season, he has only 0.6 expected goals and 0.8 expected assists.
 For a player who is supposed to act as a creative hub, these tallies are nothing short of pitiful.

-What Lemar’s role with Atleti is supposed to be is somewhat unclear, and these muddied responsibilities seems to have seeped into his mindset, which on the field has regularly appeared confused.
+What Lemar’s role with Atleti is supposed to be is somewhat unclear, and these muddied responsibilities seem to have seeped into his mindset, which on the field has regularly appeared confused.

 The Madrid side often appear a team in need of a player to provide spark with a moment of brilliance or a touch of skill.
 This should fall right in the wheelhouse of Lemar but a lack of confidence has too often caused him to dither or misplace passes.